vp2437/signal-for-help-detection/README.md

 ---

+## Invisible Connections: AI-Assisted Network Visualization

+Human trafficking often appears as isolated incidents, but behind every case exists a larger network of recruiters, brokers, transporters, employers, and enabling structures.

+Our **Invisible Connections** visualization helps users explore these hidden relationships through an interactive network graph.
+Starting from a single distress signal, users progressively uncover the deeper layers of actors and systems involved in trafficking operations.

+### Features

+- Interactive network exploration using **React Flow**
+- Multi-stage visualization revealing increasingly complex trafficking structures
+- Dynamic node and edge expansion to expose hidden connections
+- AI-generated explanations for relationships between network actors
+- Real-time relationship analysis powered by an LLM (Ollama)

+### Technologies Used

+- React
+- React Flow
+- FastAPI
+- Python
+- Ollama

+### Impact

+This visualization transforms abstract trafficking networks into an interactive experience that is easier to understand and explore.
+By combining network visualization with AI-generated interpretation, it helps make invisible systems visible, supporting trafficking awareness through education, storytelling, and engagement.

+---

 ## Dataset

 The machine learning model was trained using the **SFH Dataset**, a publicly available dataset containing images of the **Signal for Help** gesture and **No Signal** hand poses.